vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key3: 6cfeca71b1

 *** =instructions3
-Get people, in order of when they were born.
+Get the birth date and name for every person, in order of when they were born.
 *** =solution3
 ```{sql}
 SELECT birthdate, name